 Juicy fruits for all tastes

 Fruits are an essential to the Mediterranean diet.
 Especially when people prefer to select an in-season fruit as dessert.
-Here are some of the fruits available: apples, bananas, oranges, lemons, pears, strawberries, grapes, dates, figs, melons, peaches, watermelon, cherries, pomegranate, pineapple, and avocado are some of the fruits in the Mediterranean diet shopping list.
+Here are some of the fruits available: apples, bananas, oranges, lemons, pears, strawberries, quince, grapes, dates, figs, melons, peaches, watermelon, cherries, pomegranate, pineapple, and avocado are some of the fruits in the Mediterranean diet shopping list.

 Basically you can eat them as a dessert but also use them in cooking some dishes.
 We enjoy playing around with them and adding a sweet and fresh twist to salads, sauces, meats, fish, cheese, cakes… Even to sangria!
 Check our special recipe here.

 Variety in nuts and seeds